1926–27 Williams Ephs men's ice hockey season: Season

 Warm weather hit the region afterwards and kept the team off of the ice.
 Not only were several games cancelled but the Ephs weren't able to practice and keep us their strengths.
 The next game for Williams didn't happen until early February and, by the time the faced off against Amherst, the ice on the Sage Hall Rink was soft but usable.
 The game was a slog and played mostly in the Lord Jeffs' end but the Ephs were unable to capitalize.
 A poor defensive play at the start of the second allowed Amherst to score the only goal of the game and drew the ire of the assembled crowd.
 The next night, Williams was in Ithaca and was again the better team on the ice.
 The goal guard for Cornell was the only thing standing in the way of the Ephs taking a sizable lead and the score sat tied at 2-all after regulation.
 Early in the game, Hutchins received a minor penalty for freezing the puck (illegal at the time) and was sent off the ice.
 Austin and Blaney subbed in goal while the rest of the team just skated the puck around the ice to prevent any shots from getting on goal.
 The game was also memorable for being played as four 15-minute quarters.
 In the first of the two 5-minute overtimes the teams went scoreless.
-Blaney made sure there was no repeat in the second when he socred twice to complete his hat-trick and win the game for the Ephs.
+Blaney made sure there was no repeat in the second when he scored twice to complete his hat-trick and win the game for the Ephs.
 One day on, the team was taking on Syracuse and soundly defeated the hapless Orangemen.
 While Williams was likely the better of the two, Syracuse was missing several players and had difficulty mustering any kind of challenge for the Ephs.
 Soft ice was the only thing that held the Purple back but even so, Austin's secon hat-trick of the season was more than enough to secure a victory.